microbean/microbean-helm/README.md

 outside the cluster is not straightforward.
 The `helm` command line client internally forwards a local port to a port on the Tiller Pod and, via this tunnel, establishes communication with the Tiller server.
-The microbean-helm project does the same thing but via a Java library.
+The microBean Helm project does the same thing but via a Java library.

 ## Tiller Communication

 Tiller is fundamentally a [gRPC][6] application.
-The microbean-helm project [generates the Java bindings][7] to its gRPC API, allowing applications to communicate with Tiller using Java classes.
+The microBean Helm project [generates the Java bindings][7] to its gRPC API, allowing applications to communicate with Tiller using Java classes.